jvs/knives/README.md

 - They reveal one card of their choice to all players

 ### Snitch of Spades
-- After playing Snitch, name one non-ghost card (e.g., "King of Hearts")
+- After playing Snitch, name one non-ghost card (e.g., “King of Hearts”)
 - If held, that player must reveal it